Neuro-Symbolic AI: Igniting Cognitive Fusion

 Core Principles

-1. Dual Representation: Separate but coupled latent spaces—continuous embeddings for perception, discrete symbols for logic.
+1. Dual Representation: Maintain separate but connected spaces-continuous embeddings for perception, discrete symbols for logic.

-2. Knowledge Injection: Ontologies, rules, or graphs constrain the hypothesis space, guiding learning and boosting sample efficiency.
+2. Knowledge Injection: Use ontologies, rules, or graphs to guide learning, reduce search space, and improve data efficiency.

-3. Differentiable Reasoning: Logical operators re-formulated as differentiable functions, enabling end-to-end optimization.
+3. Differentiable Reasoning: Reformulate logic as differentiable functions to enable end-to-end learning.

 Theoretical Foundations